MarcusEngelke/skidtrail_detection/README.md

 ## Bienz Method

-Predicts skid trails with an pretrained U-Net based on a maniplulated DTM.
+Predicts skid trails with a pretrained U-Net based on a maniplulated DTM.

 ## Kempen Method

-Predicts skid trails with an pretrained U-Net based on normalised DTM, CHM, LRM and VDI.
+Predicts skid trails with a pretrained U-Net based on normalised DTM, CHM, LRM and VDI.

 ## Create download_pre_postprocessing environment